 Tranquil Mind tablets are specifically formulated to soothe and calm the nerves without creating dullness or lethargy.
 This powerful blend of herbs pacifies vata in the mind, promotes peace and well-being, and helps to bolster equanimity in the face of everyday stressors.

 Stress Ease tablets offer strength, resiliency, and tone to the neuromuscular system, helping the body to better cope with stress and tension.
-This potent blend of herbs introduces rejuvenative qualities that buffer the body against weakness, fatigue, and overwhelm—helping us to face physical, mental and emotional challenges alike with greater ease.
+This potent blend of herbs introduces rejuvenative qualities that buffer the body against weakness, fatigue, and overwhelm—helping us face physical, mental, and emotional challenges alike with greater ease.
 It also offers a sustained source of natural energy that can help us cope with the demands of daily living.

 Bacopa is an excellent rejuvenative for the mind and the nerves.
 It is renowned for soothing the nervous system while promoting memory, intelligence, concentration, and an overall balanced state of mind.
 Bacopa is also available as a liquid extract.

 Keep in mind that feelings of anxiousness do not develop in a vacuum.
 It occurs only within the larger context of who we are—body, mind, and spirit.
 If you feel inspired to study the bigger picture, we have a number of other articles that may further inform your journey towards optimal health.
 The following resources are particularly relevant to the topics of fear, stress, and elevated vata in the mind:

 An Ayurvedic Guide to Stress Management explores fantastic tools for reducing stress and for changing our relationship with stressful situations.
 Stress and feelings of anxiousness are often closely linked, so this resource might very well support your healing process.

 An Ayurvedic Guide to Balanced Sleep is an extremely useful resource if you feel that your feelings of anxiousness are negatively impacting your ability to get adequate rest.